Testosterone Therapy for Men

 How to interpret your results:

 A positive screen for androgen deficiency requires answering "Yes" to question 1 or question 7, OR answering "Yes" to any three other questions.
-A positive screen does not confirm Low T — it indicates that your symptoms are consistent with testosterone deficiency and that you should get comprehensive bloodwork to confirm.
+A positive screen does not confirm Low T — it indicates that your symptoms are consistent with testosterone deficiency and that you should get comprehensive bloodwork.

 How Testosterone Therapy Works

 Testosterone replacement therapy (TRT) restores testosterone to optimal physiological levels through exogenous administration.
-At Rewind Anti-Aging, we primarily prescribe testosterone cypionate — a long-acting ester of testosterone that is the most commonly used and most extensively studied form of injectable testosterone in the United States.
+We primarily prescribe testosterone cypionate — a long-acting ester that is the most commonly used and most extensively studied form of injectable testosterone in the United States.

 Supporting Medications

 TRT is not always a single-medication protocol.
-Depending on your bloodwork and response, we may include:
+Depending on your bloodwork and response, we may include additional support.

-- hCG (human chorionic gonadotropin) — maintains intratesticular testosterone production, preserves testicular size, and supports fertility.
-Particularly important for men who may want children in the future.
+Maintains intratesticular testosterone production, preserves testicular size, and supports fertility.
+Essential for men who may want children in the future.

 - Improved energy levels and reduced daytime fatigue